jonnyr2008/UCSD-CSE-Magic-Checker/README.md

 Linux

-.out -- command line program as well.
-This is a portable file, no installation needed
+command line program as well.
+This is a portable file, no installation necessary

 How to use:

 1. Download to target directory

-2. In command line (just as compile a .java file) type "./mgcheck.out filename.[extensjion]".
+2. In command line (just as compile a .java file) type "./mgcheck filename.[extensjion]".
 DONE!

+3. For detailed usage, please use the command above without filename entered and see.

 * Let me know if there is any significant bug.